AFS Programs for Filmmakers

 Eligibility for AFS Fiscal Sponsorship, SXSW Shortcase or Works In Progress Submission – available only to MAKE members (and above)

-Discounts on studio rentals at Austin Studios and Austin Public
+Discounts on equipment rentals at Austin Public

 The AFS MAKE newsletter – a monthly e-newsletter about all things happening at AFS related to opportunities for filmmakers and the Texas filmmaking community